addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Todos.reset([]);
 ```

 The `set()` method available for Collections can also be used for "smart" updating of sets of models.
 This method attempts to perform smart updating of a collection using a specified list of models.
 When a model in this list isn't present in the collection, it is added.
-If it is, its attributes will be merged.
+If it's present, its attributes will be merged.
 Models which are present in the collection but not in the list are removed.

 ```javascript